PetrKryslUCSD/MeshCore.jl/docs/src/concepts/concepts.md

 For instance, for a surface mesh the relation ``(2,0)`` is defined initially.
 The relations *above* that can be calculated with the `skeleton` function.
-So,  the skeleton of the surface mesh would consist of all the edges in the mesh, expressible as the incidence relation  ``(1,0)``.
+So,  the skeleton of the surface mesh ^would consist of all the edges in the mesh, expressible as the incidence relation  ``(1,0)``.

 Note that the `skeleton` function constructs a derived mesh: the incidence